 The kitchen staff at Tremont wants to make everyone feel welcome at our family’s dinner table.
 As a residential center, we are more like a family home than a hotel.
 Where do people congregate during gatherings at your home?
 The kitchen.
-The dining hall is that central gathering place for us at Tremont.
-Meals are a time when different types of people come together physically and emotionally to share meals and stories.
-For this reason, we serve meals family style, where serving trays come to the tables and guests pass them around to each person.
+The dining hall is that central gathering place for us at Tremont, too.
+Meals bring us together physically and emotionally to share meals and stories.
+For this reason, we serve meals Family Style, where serving trays come to the tables and guests pass them around to each person.
 In this manner, everyone is responsible for putting food on his or her own plate.
 And like grandma’s house, adult guests will be glad that the coffee pot is always on and a selection of herbal and black teas are available as well.

 Healthy bodies and a healthy environment

 Many of our participants and some staff members are vegetarians.
 We recognize the value of a meat free diet – it can be better both for healthy bodies (lower saturated fats and more fiber) and a healthy environment (less resource intensive to produce).
-To support those who choose a vegetarian diet, we always provide a meatless alternative at lunch and dinner.
+To support those who choose a vegetarian diet, we always provide a meatless alternative.

 Providing for special dietary needs (Refer to this chart for more information.)

 We want our guests, especially those with food allergies and special dietary needs, to feel safe as they sit down to eat in our dining hall.
 We cook nutritious meals in a safe manner to ensure our guests are comfortable and well fed.
 However, we cannot accommodate every situation and need.
 The following is a brief list of what we CAN do to help.

 - In most cases, we can provide information regarding the food being served in as timely and accurate manner as possible.
 This includes access to food labels.